matias-ceau/scripts/docs/scripts/tmux-help.py.md

 #### Overview

-`tmux-help.py` is designed to help users easily access and manage tmux commands through searching and categorization.
-It loads the tmux manpage and section details, allowing users to quickly search for commands by keywords, list available commands, or display specific sections from the manpage.
-The script performs regular updates to keep the command list and sections current.
+The `tmux-help.py` script is designed to offer a simple command-line interface for retrieving and managing tmux commands.
+It leverages the tmux manpage to extract command descriptions, allowing users to quickly search, categorize, and learn about available tmux functionalities.

 Key functionalities include:
-- Ensuring necessary directories and files exist.
-- Loading tmux commands from local files.
-- Logging errors and information for debugging.
-- Searching commands using fuzzy and exact matching techniques.
-- Categorization of commands into themes for better organization.
+- **Command Listing**: It can list all tmux commands, either in their original order or categorized by function (Navigation, Editing, File Management, etc.).
+- **Searching**: Users can perform both fuzzy and exact searches on tmux commands and find commands associated with specific key bindings.
-- Easier access to sections of the tmux manpage.
+- **Section Management**: It maintains sections of the manpage which can be listed or displayed individually.
+- **Updating**: The script can update the tmux manpage and section files automatically.

+This tool is particularly useful for frequent tmux users who need quick access to command information.

 ---